schlitzered/pyredis/README.rst

 Introduction
 ************
 Redis Client implementation for Python.
-The Client is in an early stage and only supports Python 3 for the moment.
+The Client only supports Python 3 for the moment.
 If there is enough interest, i will make it work with Python 2.

 Currently implemented Features:
   - Base Redis Client